orcema/node-red-google-notify/README.md

 * **msg.important**: If a new arriving notificaiton has set msg.important=true then current playing notificaiton is stopped and queued and the important notification is processed immediately.
 After having played the important notifications the queued notification is replayed again.

 * **msg.command**: the value msg.command="stop" will stop the currently played notification and clear the queue.

+* **msg.clearPending**: the value msg.clearPending=true will will remove all the pending notifications from the queue.

 ## notifiction play configuration sample
 [<img src="assets/msgConfigSample.png" height="500"/>](image.png)